 - Check pockets once

-Meaning you’re less likely to skip checking Sally’s pocket, not noticing the Charms blowpop-flavored chapstick until it coats a dryer load worth of hubby’s work pants.
+Meaning you’re less likely to skip checking Sally’s pocket and may catch that Charms blowpop-flavored chapstick before it coats a dryer load worth of hubby’s work pants.

 Weekly laundry also means you have a week to replace a mostly empty laundry detergent jug.
 So you can mesh it into your errand schedule instead of trying to fit in an extra trip to the store.